Mother Earth's Plantasia: Legacy

+The album also gained popularity on YouTube, with the full album (uploaded without permission) gaining millions of views and thousands of comments spread over multiple different bootleg uploads.

+A cover of "Plantasia" was produced by Griffin McElroy for use in a 2017 episode of The Adventure Zone.

-In March 2019, Sacred Bones Records announced that they were officially reissuing the album.
-The reissue is available on music streaming services and was released on Vinyl, CD and Cassette as well on June 21, 2019.
+In March 2019, Sacred Bones Records announced that they were officially reissuing Mother Earth's Plantasia.
+The reissue is available on music streaming services and was released on vinyl, CD and cassette on June 21, 2019.
 Angie Martoccio, writing for Rolling Stone in 2019, described Mother Earth's Plantasia as Garson's magnum opus.
 Stephen M. Deusner, writing for Pitchfork, described it as perhaps Garson's "most beloved album, at least among crate-diggers and record collectors."

 For the 2023 tax season, Intuit used the opening track "Plantasia" on a TurboTax advertisement.

+In France from 2023, supermarket chain giant Intermarche used the same track in a long-running TV advert for their '10 per cent' sales campaign.

+The album was shortlisted for the Polaris Heritage Prize at the 2025 Polaris Music Prize.